pySRURGS/pySRURGS/paper/paper.md

 algoritm's performance to that of random search on several problems, including a symbolic regression problem.
 We reproduce their work and find they unfairly disadvantaged the random search by forcing it to only attempt the simplest solutions.
-There is little evidence that genetic algorithms actually outperform random search on the symbolic regression problem and the creation of ``pySRURGS`` addresses this need.
+There is little evidence that genetic algorithms outperform random search on the symbolic regression problem and the creation of ``pySRURGS`` addresses this need.